banaynayyumyum-star/Complex-Tanks-new-and-improved/README.md

 - [x] create the Tank class and get tanks drawn
 - [x] create the update method in the Tank class to get them moving
 - [x] create the Missile class
-- [ ] get the missiles moving and destroying tanks
+- [x] get the missiles moving and destroying tanks
 - [ ] setup the health UI
+- [ ] setup tank and wall collisions
 - [ ] setup the game screens (menu, settings, gamemodes)